Leader Of Tanzanias Main Opposition Party Arrested - UrduPoint

 Leader Of Tanzania's Main Opposition Party Arrested

-Nairobi, (UrduPoint / Pakistan Point News - 21st Jul, 2021 ) :The leader of Tanzania's main opposition party Chadema and other members were arrested early Wednesday ahead of a planned conference to demand constitutional reforms, the party said.
+Nairobi, (UrduPoint / Pakistan Point News - 22nd Jul, 2021 ) :The head of Tanzania's main opposition party was arrested Wednesday ahead of a planned forum to demand constitutional reform, a move denounced as a throwback to the oppressive rule of the country's late leader.

-Freeman Mbowe and 10 Chadema members were rounded up in the dead of night in the northwestern port city of Mwanza, it said on Twitter.
+Chadema chairman Freeman Mbowe and 10 other members were rounded up in the dead of night in the northwestern port city of Mwanza, but Mbowe's whereabouts are unknown, the party said on Twitter.

-While the other Chadema members were taken to Mwanza police station, there was no information about Mbowe's whereabouts.

-"We want the police to come out and say where the chairman is and why he was arrested," Chadema said.

-- 'Cannot continue with old order' - The arrests come four months after Tanzania's first female President Samia Suluhu Hassan took office in March following the sudden death of her predecessor Magufuli.
+The arrests come four months after Tanzania's first female President Samia Suluhu Hassan took office in March following the sudden death of Magufuli.

 There have been high hopes that Hassan would usher in a change from the autocratic rule of her predecessor, who was nicknamed the "Bulldozer" for his uncompromising leadership style.

+The United States said it was confirming details of Mbowe's arrest but that it would be "very concerning".

+Secretary of State Antony Blinken had encouraged Hassan in a July 6 telephone call to protect civil liberties and stressed "the importance of ensuring a democratic, peaceful, free and prosperous future for all Tanzanians," State Department spokesman Ned price said.

-The arrests took place after Mbowe vowed to go ahead with a meeting on constitutional reforms despite Mwanza provincial authorities banning public gatherings to contain the spread of coronavirus.
+- 'Cannot continue with old order' - The arrests took place after Mbowe vowed to go ahead with a meeting on constitutional reforms despite Mwanza provincial authorities banning public gatherings to contain the spread of coronavirus in the East African country.

 "We cannot continue with the old order," Mbowe said in a video published on Twitter on Monday, dressed in a red shirt and beret.